-Several key performance indicators (KPI) have been developed to track the progress of the Outreach Team.
-The KPIs below are a sample of the metrics collected and reported monthly.
-Detailed reports will be provided to staff regarding progress toward goals, monthly planning, and other outreach activity.
+The Outreach Team tracks the impacts of its efforts via key performance indicators ("KPIs").
+The KPIs below are a sample of the metrics tracked and reported monthly.
+Monthly reports will be provided to BPU staff regarding progress toward goals, monthly planning, and other outreach activity.
 Additional details are provided in the monthly reports that are sub-metrics of these KPIs, such as the number of people engaged at events and presentations and the number of LGEA applications attributed to Outreach.
-The Team will continue to work with staff to refine these reports.
+The Team will continue to work with BPU staff to refine these reports.